Frazer becomes first woman to lead combat company in 45th IBCT

 |0

-This work, Frazer becomes first woman to lead combat company in 45th IBCT [Image 3 of 3], by SFC Mireille Merilice, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Frazer becomes first woman to lead combat company in 45th IBCT, by SGT Anthony Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT